Include a permanent tribute to the former residents of Rosewood in plans for the future of the property.

 Today, information about a timeline for remediation and construction still isn’t easily obtained, and we collectively fear that the public is locked out of the decision making process entirely; hence this petition.

-Many of us were happy to learn the decision was finally made to close the Rosewood Center back in 2009, but that victory will continue to be a hollow one so long as our community’s memory of what occurred at Rosewood continues to crumble along with its now neglected buildings; or even worse, is covered over and forgotten once new construction is completed.
+Many of us were happy to learn the decision was finally made to close the Rosewood Center back in 2009, and while we appreciate the current forward momentum at long last, what occurred at Rosewood must not been simply covered over; or even worse, forgotten once new construction is completed.

-The current and future custodians of this site have a moral obligation to erect and maintain a memorial grove and monument (or the like) that recognizes the lives of the many people in both the recent and distant past whose lives were damaged and even destroyed by an institution that had been built on the pretext of protecting them.
+The custodians of this site have a moral obligation to erect and maintain a memorial grove or monument that recognizes the lives of the many people in both the recent and distant past whose lives were damaged and even destroyed by an institution that had been built on the pretext of protecting them.
 Additionally, this tribute should serve as a continual reminder that we should never again warehouse our most vulnerable.

 Today: Amy G is counting on you

 Amy G Kozak needs your help with “Stevenson University: Include a permanent tribute to the former residents of Rosewood in plans for the future of the property.”.
 Join Amy G and 157 supporters today.